-The Research Centre for Experimental Marine Biology and Biotechnology "Plentziako Itsas Estazioa" (PiE-UPV/EHU; Plentzia Marine Station) is an institution without juridical entity created by the University of the Basque Country (UPV/EHU).
+The Research Centre for Experimental Marine Biology and Biotechnology "Plentziako Itsas Estazioa" (PiE-UPV/EHU; Plentzia Marine Station) is an institution created by the University of the Basque Country (UPV/EHU).

-The centre is devoted to scientific and technological research; it also carries out teaching activities of specialised education (e.g., postgraduate studies and doctorates), science dissemination; and it might provide technical advice in the field of its expertise in order to transfer to industry and administration those scientific and technological outcomes developed in the areas of interaction between the Ocean and ecosystem and human health and in related disciplines.
+The centre is devoted to scientific and technological research.
+It also carries out teaching activities of specialised education (e.g., postgraduate studies and doctorates) and science dissemination.
+It provides technical advice in the field of its expertise in order to transfer scientific and technological outcomes to industry and public administration, when needed.
+Specially, those developed in the areas of interaction between the ocean and ecosystem and human health and in related disciplines.

-Full information about housing and accommodation services offered by the UPV/EHU is provided by the International Relations Office: http://www.ehu.eus/en/web/nazioarteko-harremanak/en-international-relations
+Full information about housing and accommodation services offered by the UPV/EHU is provided by the International Relations Office.

 Rented and shared flats is the option 95% of our international visitors choose for their accommodation while at the university.
 The usual procedure is to book a temporary room at a hostel, b&b or hotel for the first 2-3 nights in the city.
-Immediately upon arrival, students visit our help centre office or the pie-upv/ehu1 secretariat and will receive assistance to get accommodation; this can b done in advance by email; in addition, there is a buddy service that will give advice and support to visiting students.
+Immediately upon arrival, students visit our help centre office or the pie-upv/ehu secretariat and will receive assistance to get accommodation.
+This can be done in advance by email.
+In addition, there is a buddy service that will give advice and support to visiting students.

 The Accommodation service at the University of the Basque Country incorporates a detailed flat & room database.
-You can access the database registering on our website: www.ehu.eus/ostatu/pisos/index.html
+You can access the database registering on our website.

 Average accommodation fee: